 The reader also pauses before reading the names of Haman’s ten sons (9:6–10).
 Here, too, the congregation recites the names before the reader repeats them.
 If possible, the names should all be said in one breath.

 One who is stuck on Purim without a kosher megillah, and no synagogue in the vicinity, should nevertheless read the megillah—from a printed text or online—both Purim night and day.
 The blessings, however, are not recited in such an instance.

-Rabbi Naftali Silberberg is a writer, editor, and director of the curriculum department at the Rohr Jewish Learning Institute.
-Rabbi Silberberg resides in Brooklyn, NY, with his wife Chaya Mushka and their three children.
+Rabbi Naftali Silberberg is a writer, editor and director of the curriculum department at the Rohr Jewish Learning Institute.
+Rabbi Silberberg resides in Brooklyn, New York, with his wife, Chaya Mushka, and their three children.

 the calligraphy requires the careful work of a talented scribe and that too adds to the cost of the megillah

 As the writer mentioned above, Warning: it's quite pricey.
 It might be important to mention WHY--so no one thinks they're just gouging you when you go to buy.
 The Megillah, to be kosher has to be hand-written on parchment which is carefully prepared into a roll, like a Sefer Torah.
 Often the parchment might be wrapped around and contained within a container that is made of materials with artistic workmanship that is expensive as well.
 But know: the main thing, the "gantze Megillah" [lit. the whole megillah] is the hand-written parchment itself and like other scrolls [like in the Tefillin, Mezuzahs and a Sefer Torah] the scroll itself can be expensive on its own.
 Add the pretty artwork covers and it adds to the cost [but is not necessary for the mitzvah].